dna2118/Thesis_MPH_1/Data-Cleaning-Coding.md

   - The participant’s satisfaction with their apartment
   - The participant’s satisfcation with their building
   - The participant’s satisfcation with their neighbhorhood
   - The participant’s satisfaction with their property management
+  - The participant’s satisfcation with their apartment’s temperature in the summer
+  - The participant’s satisfaction with their apartment’s temperature in the winter

 ##### Lastly, a binary chronic disease outcome was created.
 If a participant responded that they or someone in their home have the following conditions, they were coded as `1`: